 Our furnace’s initial charge (put raw glass in it and start its heating) occurred in early January 2014.
-The first thing that happened after this was that we had to hot-swap one of the elements (replacing a part operating at 2000 degrees).
+After this, the first thing that happened was that we had to hot-swap one of the elements (replacing a part operating at 2000 degrees).
 We continually work together, enriching each other by sharing our knowledge and life experiences.
 Through these efforts, we developed the tagline for our business and what we wanted to achieve.
 We wanted others to experience the personal growth that we had individually found working together.
 “Enriching lives through artistic self-expression.”

 Mighty Challenges in our Story

 Like any business endeavor, there are hills, valleys, and occasional potholes along the way.
 You could say that we have journeyed down a very bumpy road.
 Before we even got up and running, our copper electrical line was ripped out of the ground and stolen.
 Much to our dismay, this happened a second time.
-To prevent further efforts, we built a deck at the studio, installed a steel casing at the pole, and added more security.
+We built a deck at the studio to prevent further efforts, installed a steel casing at the pole, and added more security.
 In 2017 we lost power 17 times.
 That’s a big deal when you have a furnace that must be working 24/7.
 Now we have a huge backup generator that supports the studio.

 There is a pot (crucible) in the furnace which holds the glass.
 When the power varies, and as it ages, it can develop cracks.
 When that happens, you are down for about 30 days.
 There are always challenges available that keep us busy with maintenance and repair.
 In all this adversity, we have an even stronger desire to provide a unique experience to people.